ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 - Office 365 Advanced Compliance

-- Microsoft 365 E5 Compliance
+- Microsoft 365 Information Protection and Compliance

 For more details about these plans and compliance features, see [Compliance Solutions](https://products.office.com/business/security-and-compliance/compliance-solutions).